SESYNC-ci/geospatial-packages-in-R-lesson/slides/exercise.Rmd

 ### Exercise 3

-The function `cellStats` aggregates accross an entire raster.
+The function `cellStats` aggregates across an entire raster.
 Use it to figure out the proportion of `nlcd` pixels that are covered by deciduous forest (value = 41).

 [View solution](#solution-3)
 {:.notes}